nicholaswmin/automap/README.md

 In contrast, fetching object graphs which have nested lists is a process which performs in [quadratic-time O(n<sup>2</sup>)][qtc], at a minimum.

+Every nesting level increases the exponent so you can easily jump from O(n) to O(n<sup>2</sup>) then O(n<sup>3</sup>) and so on.

+Note again that these aren't going to only run high counts of local iterations, they are going to create full network roundtrips.

+Even a list with 5 items becomes prohibitively expensive at even the most basic nesting depth.

-So while nested lists are supported, they are not recommended.
+So while nested lists are supported, they are not recommended in the slightest based on the naivety of the current method they are dealt with.

+This can be solved in better time complexity with some rudimentary assumptions and some slight tradeoffs, like assuming that if 1 List item has a List, then all of them probably do - but for now this is ignored as irrelevant.

-Known, basic workarounds:
+Other basic workarounds:

 - Don't use a `List`.
 Keep the list as an `Array`.
   This means it won't be decomposed and in some cases it might be an